Judge bans Trump ex-adviser Stone from making social media posts

 WASHINGTON (Reuters) - A visibly irritated federal judge on Tuesday banned President Donald Trump’s former adviser Roger Stone from posting on social media after prosecutors accused Stone of violating a gag order by repeatedly discussing his case on his Instagram account.

+“Your lawyer had to twist the facts, twist the plain meaning of an order and twist himself into a pretzel” to argue that Stone’s social media posts did not violate her order, U.S. District Court Judge Amy Berman Jackson told Stone.

-U.S. District Court Judge Amy Berman Jackson said she would not jail Stone for violating the order, saying holding a contempt hearing, which could result in jail time or a fine, would only generate more media attention that could affect potential jurors.
+Jackson said she would not jail Stone for violating the order, saying holding a contempt hearing, which could result in jail time or a fine, would only generate more media attention that could affect potential jurors down the road.
+But the judge told Stone she could revisit her decision if he violates her orders again.

 “So what am I supposed to do with you?”
 Jackson asked, noting she is “wrestling with behavior that has more to do with middle school than a court of law.”